Stagecoach West: History

 On 11 September 1983, the National Bus Company (NBC) split its loss-making Bristol Omnibus operation into three separate companies, with Gloucestershire-based operations transferred to a new company named the Cheltenham and Gloucester Omnibus Company.
 The NBC's National Travel (South) coaching operation was transferred to Cheltenham and Gloucester during 1984, while the Swindon and District bus operation followed in 1985.
 In 1986, in preparation for the break-up of the National Bus Company as a result of bus deregulation, all company assets were transferred to a new legal entity named Western Travel.

 Western Travel was the fourth NBC subsidiary to be privatised following deregulation, being purchased in a £1 million management buyout in November 1986.
 The Cheltenham and Gloucester and Swindon and District companies were maintained as subsidiaries, joined in December 1987 by Midland Red South following Western Travel's purchase of the company.
 Among other acquisitions in and around their operating area, the company went on to acquire the eastern division of National Welsh Omnibus Services in February 1991, reforming the division as a reconstituted Red & White Services, which was based out of depots in Cwmbran, Chepstow, Brynmawr and Crosskeys, with an additional depot in Merthyr Tydfil opening in May 1993.

 After having also purchased the independent Circle Line of Gloucester earlier in the year, Western Travel was purchased by Stagecoach Holdings in November 1993 for £9.25 million.
 Red & White's Welsh operations were transferred to what is today Stagecoach South Wales, with the remainder of Western Travel eventually rebranded as Stagecoach West.

 Having worked in partnership with the company's owners from 2017 onwards, in September 2019, Stagecoach West took over the 53-vehicle South Gloucestershire Bus & Coach business for an undisclosed sum after the SGBC's owners decided to step down.
 This takeover saw 100 employees transferring to Stagecoach West, with Stagecoach taking on SGBC's existing local bus and private hire work in the Bristol area, as well as their Megabus contract.

 In February 2021, it was announced that Stagecoach West was to merge with neighbouring Stagecoach Oxfordshire, with the headquarters of the combined operating company located in Gloucester.
 Stagecoach West took over the operations of Stagecoach Oxfordshire's three depots in Banbury, Oxford and Witney and outstations at Bicester, Chipping Norton and Grove, along with around 500 vehicles and the Oxford Tube coach service between Oxford and London.
+Stagecoach West's operations in Bristol, based from a depot in Patchway, were transferred to Stagecoach South Wales in late 2025 amid speculation towards bus franchising in the West of England Combined Authority area.

+In July 2026, it was announced that Stagecoach West would introduce new ticketing machines allowing passengers to track the location of the bus and see real-time journey information, with plans for tap-on tap-off in later updates.
+This comes after over five years of Swindon's Bus Company already using the technology, having introduced it in September 2021.